Kentico/xperience-by-kentico-google-maps/README.md

 	builder.Services.AddXperienceGoogleMaps(builder.Configuration);
 	```

-3. In the `appsettings.json` file, add the following lines:
+3. Add the following configuration keys to your application's configuration providers (`appsettings.json` by default).
+Use the API you generated for your Google Cloud console project in the previous steps.

 	```json
 	"CMSXperienceGoogleMaps": {